-After the initial follow-up, the doctor may want to see your child every few months.
+After the initial follow-up, the healthcare provider may want to see your child every few months.
 Do your best to keep these visits.
 They’re the only way to make sure the tubes remain in place and stay open.

 Most tubes stay in place for about a year.
 Some last longer.
 The life of the tube often depends on your child’s growth.
 Most tubes fall out on their own.
 In rare cases, tubes need to be removed by the surgeon.

-If an infection does occur, it will likely respond to antibiotic ear drops.
+If an infection does happen, it will likely respond to antibiotic ear drops.
 For more severe infections, oral antibiotics may be added.
 Always make sure your child finishes the entire prescription.
-Otherwise, the medication may not work.
+Otherwise, the medicine may not work.
 Use only ear drops prescribed by your child’s provider.

-Do not use any ear drops in your child's ears, unless prescribed by the surgeon or other provider.
+Do not use any ear drops in your child's ears, unless prescribed by the surgeon or another provider.

 Do not use cotton swabs to clean the ears.
 Used carelessly, they can clog tubes with wax or even damage the eardrum

-Call your child's provider is he or she is showing any signs of the following:
+Call your child's provider if he or she is showing any signs of the following:

 Bloody drainage from the ears